-The System Info items, especially Device name and Device description, are displayed and included on the Overview page, in SNMP information, and in alarm emails.
-Setting System Info items makes it easier to identify the different AWK-3131 units connected to your network.
+The System Info items, especially Device name and Device description, are displayed and included on the Overview page, SNMP information, and alarm emails.
+Setting System Info items makes it easier to identify the different AWK-6232s connected to your network.